karma-exchange-org/karma-exchange/ORG-CONTRIB.md

 Our method for collobaration is based upon this wiki: https://gist.github.com/seshness/3943237

-### Checkout a branch for your feature before doing anything:
+### Create a branch for your changes.

     $ git checkout -b <my-awesome-feature>

+### Make your changes

-..work on things in your favourite text $EDITOR..
+Work on things in your favourite text $EDITOR.
+Once you're done, add your changes to the git staging area and commit them

     $ git add [files]
     $ git commit
     or
     $ git commit -a

-### To push it to the remote repository as a non-master branch, run
+### Push your branch to the remote repository as a non-master branch

     $ git push origin <my-awesome-feature>

-### Submit a pull request
+### Submit a pull request for your branch

-* Go to github for the [Karma Exchange Project](https://github.com/karma-exchange-org/karma-exchange.git)
+* Go to the [karma exchange project](https://github.com/karma-exchange-org/karma-exchange.git) on github.

-* click "Branches"
+* Click "Branches"
-* select your branch
+* Select your branch
 * Click "pull request" to submit a pull request.

 ### Reviewing the code